srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/6-poison-parsnips-and-mushrooms.md

 of their little son.
 Through their work, faith, and God's help, the little boy lived and regained his health.

-I had neard grownups talk about how delicious mushrooms were and that they were something like toadstools in shape and color.
+I had heard grownups talk about how delicious mushrooms were and that they were something like toadstools in shape and color.
 One day I found some pretty, white toadstools with delicate pink colorings underneath.
 I thought, surely here were mushrooms that ought to be